typefully/minimal-twitter/README.md

 ### Safari Extension (unofficial)

-_Why is this unofficial?
-Well...
-Official Safari extensions require me to have Apple Developer Program membership and create a Apple developer certificate.
-Because Apple Developer membership costs \$99 + tax a year, unforunately, I can't add an official extension right now, but intend to eventually!_

 ⚠️ Safari 13 has [removed support for Legacy Safari Extensions](https://developer.apple.com/documentation/safari-release-notes/safari-13-release-notes#Removed-Features).
 The below instructions are for Safari 12 and below.

 To install Minimal Twitter on Safari, just follow the below instructions: